-We can help you understand if your business is eligible for funding towards training costs.
+We can help take away some of the confusion about apprenticeships.
+From understanding the apprenticeship levy to explaining off the job training.
 Read more below, or get in touch with our Business Training Solutions Team who can help you every step of the way.

 The Apprenticeship Levy

 In April 2017, the government launched its Apprenticeship Levy.
 The Levy is a ‘payroll tax’ designed to support the government’s commitment to deliver 3 million apprenticeships by 2020.